Coronavirus updates in Central Texas: Tuesday school and cases stat tracker

 - Central Texas counties:

-- Williamson County: There are 205 new cases of coronavirus in Williamson County.
-Twelve percent of hospital beds are available, and 1% of ICU beds are available.
-Since the beginning of the pandemic, at least 52,427 cases have been reported and at least 539 people have died.
+- Williamson County: There are 395 new cases of coronavirus in Williamson County.
+Eleven percent of hospital beds are available, and 0% of ICU beds are available.
+Since the beginning of the pandemic, at least 54,620 cases have been reported and at least 556 people have died.

 - Central Texas school districts:

-- Leander ISD: For the week of Aug.
-28-Sept.
-3, there have been 121 total positive cases.
-There have been 728 total cumulative positive cases.
+- Leander ISD: For the week of Sept.
+4-10 there have been 0 total positive cases.
+There have been 916 total cumulative positive cases.

-- Pflugerville ISD: For the week of Aug.
-30-Sept.
-3, there have been 9 total positive cases.
-There have been 327 total cumulative positive cases.
+- Pflugerville ISD: For the week of Sept.
+6-10, there have been 0 total positive cases.
+There have been 498 total cumulative positive cases.

-- Hays CISD: For the week of Aug.
-30, there have been 134 total reported new cases (121 students, 13 staff).
-There have been 190 total cumulative positive cases.
+- Hays CISD: There have been a total of 144 cumulative student cases and 46 cumulative staff cases.

 - Texas Public Schools (2021-22 school year; updated on Fridays with data from the previous Monday-Sunday)